 Fried pork skins (chicharrones in Spanish, or chicharon in Tagalog) are a common dish found in Latin American countries as well as in the Philippines.
 What makes the Filipino version different is that we typically season it only with salt.
-Then it's served with a vinegar dipping sauce on the side.
+It's then served with a vinegar dipping sauce on the side.

-It's served as a snack food or "pulutan" (food served with alcoholic beverages).
-But it can also be eaten also as a main dish or as a side with other main dishes.
+It's served as a snack food, or "pulutan" (food served with alcoholic beverages), but it can also be eaten as a main dish or as a side with other main dishes.

 |Prep time||Cook time||Ready in||Yields|